Sir John Deane's College: History

 In the early 20th century, three financial decisions radically changed the character of the school, by then generally referred to as Sir John Deane's Grammar School or Northwich Grammar School.
 Firstly, it received a generous 350th-anniversary benefaction from Sir John Brunner, allowing the governors to construct new buildings on its current riverside site.
 Secondly, the feoffees made poor investment decisions, culminating in the sale of property in Chester, that later became a high-value shopping district.
 Thirdly, they decided that in view of the school's long-term financial weakness, the original mandate was best fulfilled by entering the state system.
 The school came under the auspices of Cheshire County Council as the boys' grammar school for the Northwich area.
 For some time it continued to have boarders in Riversdale (an old house), which also functioned at times as the headmaster's house.
 This phase ended in 1977, when RoSLA and the County Council's policy of comprehensive education saw Northwich move from selective, single-sex 11–18 schools to comprehensive mixed 11–16 schools with Sir John Deane's becoming the town's sixth form college.

-Echoes of the college's history remain today.
-Sir John Deane is commemorated in an annual founder's day service at St Helen's, usually in October.
-A large portrait of Sir John Brunner hangs in the college canteen.
-There are also subtler signs, such as the fine original buildings, the presence of a flourishing boat club in a state school, and the distinctive college arms.

 Present day

 Sir John Deane's College re-established itself as a voluntary controlled sixth form college in September 1978.
 It is a single site campus, parallel to the River Weaver; the college is around half a mile away from Northwich town centre, in the unitary authority of Cheshire West and Chester.
 The college provides various qualifications.
-The college's main aim is to provide advanced level courses for full-time students aged between 16 to 18.
-In 1998, the college introduced its part-time adult courses.
-This initiative has seen high interest in recent years with more than 1,600 adults taking part in courses during the 2002/2003 academic year.
+The college's main aim is to provide advanced level courses for full-time students aged between 16 and 18.
+In 1998, the college introduced part-time adult courses.

 In the last Ofsted inspection, the inspectors gave the college's quality of provision outstanding in all of the curriculum areas inspected.
 The inspectors also noted that the college's overall retention and pass rates are very high and are significantly above the national averages for other sixth form colleges.

 The college underwent a £28 million demolition and extension programme.
 The new college was finished in late 2010 and fully opened in early 2011, with each department having its own area in the new building with the original building being used as a new canteen and student services.

 The college also has leisure facilities, including an outdoor astroturf pitch, football and rugby pitches, tennis courts, a sports hall and a swimming pool.